akashgunjegaon/Collaborative-distributed-science-guide/docs/index.md

 - [The Hugging Face Repo Guide](wiki-guide/Hugging-Face-Repo-Guide.md): Analogous expected and suggested repository contents for Hugging Face repositories; there are notable differences from GitHub in both content and structure.

-- [Metadata Guide](wiki-guide/Metadata-Guide.md): Guide to metadata collection and documentation.
-This closely follows our [HF Dataset Card Template](wiki-guide/HF_DatasetCard_Template_mkdocs.md) sections.
+- [FAIR Guide](wiki-guide/FAIR-Guide.md): Guide to producing FAIR digital products, from metadata collection through product documentation and publication.
+This builds on the content in both the GitHub and Hugging Face Repository Guides, providing checklists to ensure [code](wiki-guide/Code-Checklist.md), [data](wiki-guide/Data-Checklist.md), and [model](wiki-guide/Model-Checklist.md) repositories are FAIR.
+The latter two closely follow our [HF Templates](wiki-guide/About-Templates.md).

 ### Project repo up, what's next?
 Check out our workflow guides for how to interact with your new repo: